jpmonettas/clograms/README.md

 You can also run your browser in app mode like `google-chrome --app=http://localhost:3000`.

+## Micro Manual

+### Search

+You can add nodes to your diagram by using the top bar search.
+If you remember the name of a function, namespace, project, spec or whatever you can type it there.
+Once you select a option, the node will be added to the center of the diagram.

+### Nodes

+There are multiple types of nodes you can use in your diagram.
+You can drag them from the right side bar.
+All nodes support at least the remove context menu option and they can be filtered by using the input at the top of the right side bar.

+Multiple nodes can be selected by holding the CTRL key.
+When multiple nodes are selected, dragging will drag all selected nodes.

+Currently supported nodes :

+*Shapes* : circle, rectangle, database, group and user *Source code nodes* : projects, namespaces, vars, specs, re-frame(events, subs, fxs, cofxs)

+### Shape Nodes

+Shapes also support the `Edit text` context menu which you can use to change the shape label and are also resizable by dragging the bottom right corner.

+### Links

+Links can be created by dragging from one node port to another node port.

+Arrows direction can be changed by using the arrows controls at the top.

+Links also support label edition by using the `Edit text` context menu and can be removed like nodes.

+### Functions and Vars nodes

+Clicking on any function call link will add another function node in front of it.

+You can find function call references by using the `Find references` context menu.
+Double clicking on any funcition reference will automatically add a node behind it.

+### Coloring

+You can color nodes by project or namespace they belong to by using the context menu on any source code node.
+The current selected color will be used.

 ### Saving your diagram

 The current diagrams save functionality is not ideal but you can save and restore diagrams from edn files.

-When you click the save button in the ui **Clograms** will create a `diagram.edn` file inside the folder where you are running it from, and will read it every time you load the ui.
+When you click the save button in the ui **Clograms** will create a `diagram.edn` file inside the folder you are running it from, and will read it every time you load the ui.

 You can also save your diagram as a pdf file using the browser print functionality.
 It will hide all the toolbars so you can print only the diagram.